 Chase consistently ranks on "top" lists all across the web, and for good reason.
 Between their various rewards cards, competitive APRs and signup bonuses, Chase offers benefits that match or beat many comparable credit card companies.
 But what's the point in having a powerful rewards card if it just results in overwhelming debt?

 Many people don't fully understand the purpose of a rewards card or how to best utilize it without putting their financial health at risk.
 Choosing the right card is the first step.
 If you make smart decisions from the outset, you can remain debt free while earning more rewards than you know what to do with.
 Here are the main things you need to know about Chase credit cards:

-Chase offers a good selection of credit cards, but the four main types you should keep in mind are travel rewards, cash back rewards, balance transfer cards and premium travel rewards.
+Chase offers a good selection of credit cards, but the four main types you should keep in mind are travel rewards, cashback rewards, balance transfer cards and premium travel rewards.
 We'll take a look at the best pick from the Chase line up for each of these categories.

-Best Chase Travel Rewards Card
+Best Chase Travel Perks

 Chase Sapphire Preferred

 For people that only go on their annual two week vacations, for instance, the Chase Sapphire Preferred isn't the best choice.
-However, if you travel for business, the rewards can more than make up for any annual fee the card might have.
+However, if you travel for business, the rewards can more than make up for the $95 annual fee the card has.

 Chase Sapphire Reserve

 This is one of the most powerful business travel rewards cards out there.
 The $450 annual fee, plus the additional authorized user fee, means that you will need to spend a hefty annual minimum on travel in order to reap any benefits from this card—not exactly weekend warrior money.
 However, if you travel for business, this can be a powerful tool when utilized correctly.

 Chase Credit Card Eligibility